O'Reilly Auto Parts: Company history

 On May 31, 2005, O'Reilly Auto Parts purchased Midwest Automotive Distributors, Inc., adding 72 retail locations in Minnesota, Montana, North Dakota, South Dakota, Wisconsin, and Wyoming, as well as two distribution centers located in Minnesota and Montana.
 On July 11, 2008, O'Reilly Auto Parts completed the largest acquisition in its history with the purchase of CSK Auto, adding 1,273 stores in 12 states.
-This, combined with past acquisitions, made O’Reilly Auto Parts the third largest auto parts chain in the country after Advance Auto Parts and AutoZone.
+This, combined with past acquisitions, made O'Reilly Auto Parts the third largest auto parts chain in the country after Advance Auto Parts and AutoZone.

 In December 2012, O'Reilly Auto Parts announced it was purchasing the auto parts business of VIP Parts, Tires and Service, a Lewiston, Maine-based chain of 56 auto parts stores and service centers with locations in Maine, New Hampshire, and Massachusetts, and one distribution center in Maine.
 The purchase marked the firm's expansion into New England.
 In August 2016, O'Reilly Auto Parts entered the Pittsburgh market with the acquisition of the five-store Frank's Auto Supermarket chain.
 On October 26, 2016, O'Reilly Auto Parts announced that it was acquiring Bond Auto Parts, a 51-store chain headquartered in Vermont with locations in New Hampshire, Massachusetts, and New York as well.
 On November 13, 2018, O'Reilly Auto Parts announced that it was acquiring Florida-based Bennett Auto Supply, a 33-store chain headquartered in Pompano Beach.

 On August 20, 2019, O'Reilly Auto Parts announced it would acquire Mexico's Mayasa Auto Parts.
 This marked O' Reilly's first venture into international markets.
 Mayasa had five distribution centers, 20 company stores, and more than 2000 independent jobber locations throughout Mexico.
-In December 2023, O'Reilly Auto Parts rebranded its stores in Mexico to O'Reilly Autopartes.
-In May 2023, O’Reilly Auto Parts expanded into Puerto Rico, opening its first distribution center and two retail stores in Hatillo and Bayamón.
+In May 2023, O'Reilly Auto Parts expanded into Puerto Rico, opening its first distribution center and two retail stores in Hatillo and Bayamón.
 In July 2023, O'Reilly Auto Parts opened its first new distribution center in Guadalajara, Mexico.
 O'Reilly Auto Parts had been operating in Mexico since the end of 2019, when it completed the acquisition of Mexico-based Mayasa Auto Parts and its 21 ORMA-branded parts stores.
 Then, in December 2023, O'Reilly Auto Parts rebranded all of its more than 60 stores in Mexico to O'Reilly Autopartes.

 On December 18, 2023, O'Reilly Auto Parts announced it was acquiring Groupe Del Vasto, which does business as Vast-Auto and is headquartered in Montreal, Canada.
 This marked O'Reilly's entrance into the Canadian market.
 Vast-Auto operated two distribution centers and six satellite warehouses that supported a network of 23 company-owned stores, hundreds of strategic independent partners, as well as a widespread service reach that extended to thousands of other independent jobber and professional customers across Eastern Canada.